dwoz/salt-forge/README.md

 - Minimal dependies, python and git.
 Forge expects you to have python and git installed.
 All other depnencies can be bootstraped by forge itself.
-Forge won't touch the 'system python', it creates it's own virtual environment for it's depenencies.
+Forge won't touch the 'system python', it creates an internal virtual environment for the depenencies needed.